jeremyButtler/alnSeq/usingThisCode.md

   return ERROR;
 }

-initAlnSet(settings);
+initAlnSet(&settings);
-readInScoreFile(alnSetST, matrixFILE);
+readInScoreFile(&alnSetST, matrixFILE);

 /*Do something*/

 fclose(matrixFILE);
-freeAlnSet(settings, 0);
+freeAlnSetStack(&settings);

 return 0;
 ```

 ## Doing an alignment

+### General and default aligners

+All alignment programs in alnSeq take three inputs,
+  the query sequence as a seqStruct first, follwed by the
+  reference sequence as an seqStruct, and then an
+  alnSet structure with the alignment settings.

+The return  values for each program can very.
+The
+  Needleman and Waterman alignments return an
+  alnMatrix structure if not doing alignments using or an
+  two bit matrix or alnMatrixTwo bit structerfor
+  alignments using a two bit matrix.
+The Hirschbeg
+  returns an alnStruct, while the memory efficent
+  waterman returns an alnMatrix structure with the
+  index's for the alignment, but no matrix.

-alnSeq can do either an Needleman Wunsch, Hirschberg, or an
+alnSeq can do either an Needleman Wunsch, Hirschberg, or
-  Waterman Smith alignment.
-The Needleman Wunsch alignment
+  an Waterman Smith alignment.
+The Needleman Wunsch
-  is done by the NeedlemanAln function
+  alignment is done by the NeedlemanAln function
-  (fun-01 in needle.c/h), the Hirschberg is done by the
+  (fun-01 in needleman/needleman.h).
+The Hirschberg
+  is done by Hirschberg()
-  Hirschberg function (fun-01 in hirschberg.c/h), the
+  (fun-02 hirschberg.h/hirschberg.h).
+The Waterman is done
+  WatermanAln (fun-01 waterman/waterman.h).
+The memory
-  Waterman Smith alignment is done by the WatermanAln
+  efficent Waterman is the memWater() function
+  (fun-01 memWater/memWater.h).

+### Variations for each alignment algorithm

+For the Waterman and memWater alignments you can also do
+  a query reference scan; waterScan
+  (fun-01 waterman/waterScan.h) and memWaterScan.h
+  (fun-01 memWater/memWaterScan.h).

+ For the Needleman you can also align without
+  gap extension penalties (NeedleAlnNoGap(); fun-01 in
+  needleman/needleNoGap.h), uses a two bit matrix
+  (lower memory, but takes more time)
+  (fun-01 needleman/needleTwoBit.h), and a Needleman that
+  uses a two bit matrix and no gap extension penalty
+  (fun-01 needleman/needleTwoBitNoGap.h)

+For the Hirschberg you can also do an alignment without
+  gap extension penalties with HirschbergNoGap (
+  fun-02 in hirschberg/hirschbergNoGap.h).

+For the Waterman you can do an alignment without gap
+  extension penalties with WatermanAlnNoGap()
+  (fun-01 in waterman/watermanNoGap.h), with two bit
+  arrays with waterTwoBit() (fun-01 in
+  waterman/waterTwoBit.h), and with two bit arrays and
+  without gap extension penalties with WaterTwoBitNoGap()
+  (fun-01 in waterman/waterTwoBitNoGap.h).

+For the query reference Wateman scans you can also not use
+  gap extension penalties with WaterScanNoGap (fun-01
+  waterman/waterScanNoGap.h), using two bit arrays with
-  function (fun-01 waterman.c/h), and the reference and
+  WaterScanTwoBit (fun-01 waterman/waterScanTwoBit.h), and
-  query scan is done with WatermanAltAln
-  (Fun-02 waterman.h/c).
+  with two bit arrays and no gap extension penalites
+  with waterScanTwoBitNoGap() (fun-01
+  waterman/waterScanTwoBitNoGap.h).

 All alignment functions take an pointer to an seqStruct
   structure with the reference sequence, an pointer to an